TonyLB/maketheworld/lambda/assets/README.md

 ### *Namespace Meta-Data*

 - importTree:  importTree is a nested map.
 Each key at the top level represents the owning asset importing values from the asset named in the key.
 The *value* stored under that key is, itself, a nested tree of what imports that named asset makes, and so on down the entire tree.
+- ancestryTree:  A denormalized nested map of all the Ancestry records (see below), which gives a quick way to fetch all import ancestors that might have an impact on renders or operations of the asset
+- descentTree:  Similary, a denormalized nested map of the Descent records, which gives a quick way to fetch all import descendants that might be impacted by this asset in their renders or operations
 - namespaceMap

 ### *Asset Denormalizations*